KMAD-FM

-KMAD-FM (102.5 FM) is a radio station broadcasting a mainstream rock music format and is known as Mad Rock 102.5 (Mad Rock One Oh Two Five).
-The station is licensed to Whitesboro, Texas, United States, and owned by Alpha Media, LLC based in Portland, Oregon.
+KMAD-FM (102.5 FM) is a Connoisseur Media radio station, licensed to Whitesboro, Texas, and serving the Lake Texoma area with a mainstream rock music format known as "Mad Rock 102.5" (spoken as Mad Rock One-Oh-Two-Five).

 The KMAD-FM broadcast studios, production facilities and business offices are located at One Grand Centre, 1800 Teague Drive (Suite 300) in Sherman, TX.
 KMAD-FM is responsible for the activation of the Sherman-Denison metropolitan area Emergency Alert System.